vincxxdev/tictactoe/README.md

 1. **Start a Game**:
    - Click "Create New Game" to start a new room
    - Share the Game ID with a friend
+   - Or click "Join Game" to se all games available
    - Or click "Join Random Game" to find an opponent

 2. **Gameplay**: